suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

     8. Intermediate Certificate(s) / CWTs
     9. Inline Payload(s)

+## Severable Elements

+Because the manifest can be used by different actors at different times, some parts of the manifest can be removed without affecting later stages of the lifecycle.
+This is called "Severing."
+Severing of information is achieved by separating that information from the signed container so that removing it does not affect the signature.
+This means that ensuring authenticity of severable parts of the manifest is a requirement for the signed portion of the manifest.
+Severing some parts makes it possible to discard parts of the manifest that are no longer necessary.
+This is important because it allows the storage used by the manifest to be greatly reduced.
+For example, no text size limits are needed if text is removed from the manifest prior to delivery to a constrained device.

+Elements are made severable by removing them from the manifest, encoding them in a bstr, and placing a SUIT_Digest of the bstr in the manifest so that they can still be authenticated.
+The SUIT_Digest typically consumes 4 bytes more than the size of the raw digest, therefore elements smaller than (Digest Bits)/8 + 4 SHOULD never be severable.
+Elements larger than (Digest Bits)/8 + 4 MAY be severable, while elements that are much larger than (Digest Bits)/8 + 4 SHOULD be severable.

+Because of this, all command sequences in the manifest are encoded in a bstr so that there is a single code path needed for all command sequences

 ## Outer wrapper

 This object is a container for the other pieces of the manifest to provide a common mechanism to find each of the parts.
 All elements of the outer wrapper are contained in bstr objects.
 Wherever the manifest references an object in the outer wrapper, the bstr is included in the digest calculation.

 The CDDL that describes the wrapper is below